V-Cent/TTE/docs/tech/tol.md

 ##### [1]

 Contributors:
- - People that wrote in the page
+ - People that wrote in the page or directly contributed to its content, alphabetical order.

 Special Thanks:
 - X person: for x,y,z...